-Buddhism is a religion – or some might say, way of life – that is led mainly by spiritual practices and honest principles that are attributed to ‘The Buddha’.
+Buddhism is a way of life – that is led mainly by spiritual practices and honest principles, which are attributed to ‘The Buddha’.

-When practiced, Buddhist principles are said to lead to inner peace, calmness in the mind and a deeper sense of connectedness with the universe.
+When practiced, these principles are said to lead to inner peace, calmness in the mind and a deeper sense of connectedness with the Universe.
 In addition, at the very core of Buddhism lies gratitude.

-Formed over two thousand years ago, the main principles of Buddhism are still very relevant today.
-Whether you want to experience more happiness, or live with more purpose, Buddhism encourages positive change in all facets of life.
+Formed over two thousand years ago, Buddhism is still very relevant today.
+Whether you want to experience more happiness, live with more purpose, or feel grateful for the world you live in, Buddhism encourages positive change in all facets of life.